CurveDocs/curve-docs/docs/crvUSD/monetarypolicy.md

 ### `admin`
 !!! description "`MonetaryPolicy.admin() -> address: view`"

-    Getter for the admin of the contract. ownership agent is the admin (cruvedao).
+    Getter for the admin of the contract, which is the Curve DAO OwnershipAgent.

     Returns: admin (`address`).